-NIOSH# CAS#
+STRESSOR(S) IN THIS PROGRAM: NIOSH# CAS#

-MW6825000 74-90-8
+hydrogen cyanide and cyanide salts MW6825000 74-90-8

-GS7175000 57-12-5
+cyanides GS7175000 57-12-5

-GS5950000 420-04-2
+cyanamide GS5950000 420-04-2

-GT1925000 460-19-5
+cyanogen GT1925000 460-19-5

-GT2275000 506-77-4
+cyanogen chloride GT2275000 506-77-4

-GS6000000 156-62-7
+calcium cyanamide GS6000000 156-62-7

-UD1400000 126-98-7
+methacrylonitrile UD1400000 126-98-7

-AS7000000 137-05-3
+methyl 2-cyanoacrylate AS7000000 137-05-3

-VW3850000 506-64-9
+silver cyanide VW3850000 506-64-9

-EW0700000 592-01-8
+calcium cyanide EW0700000 592-01-8

-TS8750000 151-50-8
+potassium cyanide TS8750000 151-50-8

-VZ7525000 143-33-9
+sodium cyanide VZ7525000 143-33-9

-MW6825000 GS7175000 GS5950000 GT1925000 GT2275000 GS6000000 UD1400000 AS7000000 VW3850000 EW0700000 TS8750000

 EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Lung or respiratory disease (ex: asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitation, or other heart problem Yes Yes No Nausea or vomiting Yes Yes No Chronic abdominal pain, vomiting, other GI symptoms Yes Yes No Exposure to skin irritants Yes Yes No Exposure to respiratory irritants Yes Yes No Headache, dizziness, light headedness, weakness Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No Numbness, tingling, or weakness in hands or feet Yes Yes No Tremor (shakiness), numbness or loss of sensation/feeling Yes Yes No Thyroid disease (including heat or cold intolerance) Yes Yes No
+Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes?
+If yes, write how many packs per day in the comments section.
+Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Lung or respiratory disease (ex: Asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitations, or other heart problem Yes Yes No Nausea or vomiting Yes Yes No Chronic abdominal pain, vomiting, other GI symptoms Yes Yes No Exposure to skin irritants Yes Yes No Exposure to respiratory irritants Yes Yes No Headache, weakness, confusion, dizziness, incoordination Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No